-Follow a tidal waterway from upstream cranberry bogs and woods to its mouth on a sandy beach at Buttermilk Bay.
+Follow winding trails from upstream cranberry bogs and woods to a sandy beach at Buttermilk Bay.

 Home to one of the last remaining native sea-run brook trout fisheries in the eastern United States, the Theodore Lyman Reserve sits at the mouth of Red Brook, a four-and-a-half-mile, spring-fed, cold-water stream that flows from White Island Pond to Buttermilk Bay.
 One of the few coastal streams in Massachusetts that supports anadromous fish—migratory fish that hatch in freshwater, make their way to sea to grow, and return as adults to spawn—Red Brook is home to one of the last remaining native sea-run brook trout fisheries in the eastern United States.
 A scenic stretch of coastal shoreline offers views of Buttermilk Bay and the Cape Cod Canal vertical lift railroad bridge.

 Grab a rod and cast a fly from the various old bridge and flume sites upstream and from the marsh near the mouth of Red Brook.
 (Please note that only catch-and-release fishing is allowed.)
 A short trail winds its way through freshwater wetlands, pine barrens, and sandy beach.
 A one-and-a-half-mile loop trail winds its way from the parking lot to Red Brook, inviting deeper exploration of the reserve’s freshwater wetlands, pine barrens, and sandy beach; a quarter-mile trail across Head of the Bay Road provides a scenic jaunt through maritime scrub oak and pine to the beach.

 FREE to all.